BioLab-Controls/Ventilator-Controls/README.md

-# NI-DAQ-Controls---Sensors
+# Ventilator Controls
-Flow Sensor and pressure transducers
+Flow Sensor, pressure transducers, and motor controls for NI-DAQ and RaspberryPi